ReggieEvans/just-beat-it/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 - [![Next][Next.js]][Next-url]
 - [![React][React.js]][React-url]

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Get a free API Key at [https://api-docs.igdb.com/#getting-started](https://api-docs.igdb.com/#getting-started)
 2. Clone the repo